-Also key is identifying regulations or laws the data we have may be make us subject to.
+Also, the key is identifying regulations or laws the data we have may might us subject to.
 Many organizations fail to identify data like employment records, background checks, or workman’s compensation claims that fall under HIPAA or perhaps the state PII laws.
 What about data we may collect on our customers – do we know what that is, how we store, use, and secure it?
 Does it fall under other states or nations privacy laws?
 Many times a business may mistakenly believe that they don’t have regulated data.

-Next we will dive a little deeper into the function ‘Protect’.
+Next, we will dive a little deeper into the next core function of effective cybersecurity — ‘Protect’.
 Stay tuned!